Bell Plesset Effects on Rayleigh Taylor Instability of Three Dimensional Spherical Geometry: Numerical Results

+To examine whether the placement of the bubble alters the perturbation growth, we consider three additional initial conditions: \begin{itemize} \item First, a single bubble at the north pole, as defined in Eq.~\eqref{eq:bubble_init_condition}. \item Second, two identical bubbles placed at the north and south poles.
+Due to the symmetry with respect to the equatorial plane and the selection rules discussed in Section~\ref{subsec:second_order_results}, only even-$l$ modes are excited throughout the evolution. \item Third, a single bubble rotated to an arbitrary direction, aligned with the unit vector $(-1,-1,1)/\sqrt{3}$. \end{itemize}

-Figure~\ref{fig:surface_bubble} shows the initial and final interface shapes.
-The initial shape, as reconstructed from our $l \le 16$ spectral expansion, demonstrates that our truncation adequately captures the localized Gaussian perturbation.
+Figure~\ref{fig:surface_bubble} shows the initial interface and the evolved interface shapes at $\gamma t = 10$ for the three cases.
+The initial shape, as reconstructed from our $l \leq 16$ spectral expansion, demonstrates that our truncation adequately captures the localized Gaussian perturbation.
 The subsequent evolution shows that the bubble grows locally, largely retaining its shape while increasing in amplitude.
+Notably, in the single-bubble cases, the odd-$l$ and even-$l$ modes counteract at the opposite pole, maintaining the localization of the perturbation, as demonstrated in Appendix~\ref{app:bubble_detail}.
+The bubble growths in the three cases remain consistent with each other despite distinctly different mode compositions, within numerical errors arising from the finite spherical harmonic truncation.
+These results validate that our method is independent of the perturbation location.

-Figure~\ref{fig:spectrum_bubble} shows the resulting second order spectral distribution at $\gamma t=10$.
-Since the initial ``bubble" state contains a superposition of both even and odd $l$ modes, the selection rule $l_1+l_2+l = \text{even}$ now permits the excitation of odd-\(l\) second order amplitudes, which are clearly visible in the spectrum.
-Despite the excitation of this broader range of modes, the most significant finding is that the axisymmetric ($m=0$) modes exhibit an even stronger tendency to dominate the nonlinear growth compared to the single-mode initial conditions.
-This result powerfully reinforces our previous conclusion regarding the robust and preferential instability of $m=0$ perturbations.
+Figure~\ref{fig:spectrum_bubble} shows the resulting second-order spectral distributions for the three cases at $\gamma t=10$.
+Since the initial ``bubble" state contains a superposition of both even and odd $l$ modes, the selection rule $l_1+l_2+l = \text{even}$ now permits the excitation of odd-$l$ second-order amplitudes, which are clearly visible in the spectrum.
+Moreover, the amplitudes alternate between positive and negative values, as shown in Appendix~\ref{app:bubble_detail}.
+Despite the excitation of this broader range of modes, the axisymmetric ($m=0$) modes still exhibit a tendency to dominate the nonlinear growth.
+For the double-bubble case, no odd-$l$ modes appear, as argued above; however, the even-$l$ modes behave similarly to the single-bubble case but with larger amplitudes.
+For the rotated bubble, the spectrum exhibits a more complex structure, and the axisymmetric tendency appears weaker in the chosen coordinate system.
+However, this is merely a consequence of projecting an axisymmetric perturbation onto a misaligned coordinate frame.
+In a coordinate system with its $z$-axis aligned with the bubble's symmetry axis, the $m=0$ modes would remain dominant, as in the north-pole case.
+These results reinforce our previous conclusion regarding the robust and preferential growth of axisymmetric perturbations, while also demonstrating that this physical tendency is independent of the arbitrary choice of coordinate axes.

-A trend also emerges in Figure~\ref{fig:spectrum_bubble} that the second order amplitudes systematically decrease as their mode number $l$ increases to larger values.
-This observation lends physical justification to our spectral truncation at $l_{\max}=16$, as higher-$l$ modes are increasingly suppressed, rendering the influence of the unconverged modes limited by the truncation negligible.